ginabeki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - The file hello will be in the working directory
 - You are not allowed to use commas for this script

+## File 8-James_Bond
+Write a script that sets the permission to the file hello as follows:

+- Owner: no permission at all
+- Group: no permission at all
+- Other users: all the permissions